 Wednesday, December 12, 2018

-A simple excercise that encourages people to increase their 401(k) contributions
+A simple exercise that encourages people to increase their 401(k) contributions

 By and large people are not saving enough for retirement which is not news to anyone in the industry.
 The commonly reported average savings figures do not effectively capture the extent of the issue as not only are few retirement-ready but many are retirement-unlikely with little to nothing saved as they enter their 60s.
 These median retirement income savings statistics from Nerdwallet do a better job of illustrating the issue: